LSSTDESC/rail_attic/examples/HowToDelightPZ.md

 # DelightPZ README.md

+- sylvielsstfr,
-- sylvielsstfr, Freeb 24th 2021
+  - creation date : Feb 24th 2021
+  - update : Feb 25th 2021

 ## Delight reference package

-To work temporaryly with the DelightPZ package, you have to have installed the Delight from github here:
+To work temporily with the DelightPZ package, you have to have installed the Delight from github here: